flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 With the Super Nintendo, Nintendo once again became the sole authority on game distribution.
 Thus, in an attempt to enforce the company's rules, engineers devised three different layers to protect cartridges against third-party distribution (and subsequently circumvention of royalties).

-Firstly, the external shape of cartridges **is different between regions**, so they won't fit on consoles from a different region.
+Firstly, the external shape of cartridges **is different between regions**, so they won't fit on consoles from different regions.
 Be as it may, anybody could easily go around this by using a third-party adapter.

 Secondly, this console, like the NES, still incorporates the [**10NES** protection system](nes#anti-piracy-and-region-lock) to lock out non-authorised distributors.
 Be as it may, the CIC chip was eventually cloned.

-As a final layer - and especially made to protect against bootlegging - games also included a chain of piracy checks like:
+As a final layer (and specially made to protect against bootlegging) games also included a chain of piracy checks like:

 1. Comparing the SRAM size (bootlegs normally include large SRAM blocks to fit any kind of game).
-2. A series of checksums on the code that check if the previous check was removed.
+2. A series of checksums on the code to check if the previous comparison was removed.
 These checks would be dispersed at different stages of the game, so they'd be difficult to find.

 This could be nullified by manually removing these routines but, naturally, it would take significant time to find all of them.
 After all, they would be scattered around the game only to upset the player (and eventually make them buy a legitimate copy).
 Truth to be told, you'll notice that most ROMs surfing the internet had all their piracy checks removed.